 If you are a family member of a third country national, you can be issued with a residence title to establish or conserve the family community.
 This is contingent on

-- your family member (who is joined in family reunification, also referred to as the "principal" person entitled) having a residence title,
+- your family member who you would like to join (also referred to as the "principal" person entitled) having a residence title,

 - sufficient living area being available, and

 - your livelihood being secure.

 Further information: see brochure entitled "Studying and Working in Germany", pages 28 et seqq.